 Three game modes

-At first, youll only be able to play the Story mode, but soon enough the other two modes, Time Trial and Infinite, will become available.
-In the Story mode, you progress through the mansions rooms and eventually confront the person responsible for ruining everybodys Halloween fun.
+At first, you'll only be able to play the Story mode, but soon enough the other two modes, Time Trial and Infinite, will become available.
+In the Story mode, you progress through the mansion's rooms and eventually confront the person responsible for ruining everybody's Halloween fun.
 There are over 70 rooms to explore in this mode, and each one has a different goal that must be completed before the portal to the next room appears.

 The Time Trial mode is similar, but you have less than a minute to rush through the rooms and grab rarer costumes before the game suddenly ends.
 Extra time can be earned by reaching chests or defeating a large group of monsters in a single stroke, but be warned: this mode gets difficult very quickly.

 Lastly, the Infinite mode plops you in a large arena and continuously spawns more enemies for you to fight.
-Every so often, itll spawn presents instead, rewarding your efforts with more candy and a costume piece.
-Once youre finally defeated by the onslaught, your effort is evaluated and youre given additional candy as a prize.
+Every so often, it'll spawn presents instead, rewarding your efforts with more candy and a costume piece.
+Once you're finally defeated by the onslaught, your effort is evaluated and you're given additional candy as a prize.
 Thus, the Infinite mode is easily the best option if you want to gather a lot of candy in a short amount of time.

 Tons of costumes

 Any trick or treater knows that the secret to their candy gathering success lies in a good costume, and there are a little over 250 different pieces to collect.
 While you have your generic werewolf, ghost or Frankenstein, the majority of the costumes reference popular movies and game series.
-Its a good idea to check your backpack from time to time to make sure youre wearing only the best out of your collection.
+It's a good idea to check your backpack from time to time to make sure you're wearing only the best out of your collection.

 Over 70 floors to explore

 In the story mode, each level is a separate floor of the mansion.
-Many of the floors have hidden areas where extra candy and costumes are stored, so its worth taking a moment to check the walls for secret paths.
-To leave a floor, you must locate the floors portal and step through it.
+Many of the floors have hidden areas where extra candy and costumes are stored, so it's worth taking a moment to check the walls for secret paths.
+To leave a floor, you must locate the floor's portal and step through it.
 The catch here is that the portal only appears once certain conditions have been met, and these vary from floor to floor.
-Sometimes youll need to defeat every enemy, other times youll just need to find the portal or defeat a specific enemy.
-Once youve completed the story, a new option becomes available.
+Sometimes you'll need to defeat every enemy, other times you'll just need to find the portal or defeat a specific enemy.
+Once you've completed the story, a new option becomes available.
 This is the Jawbreaker mode, which is a more difficult variant of the original story mode.
 As a bonus for the higher risk is the higher amount and quality of loot you can find.

 Steam community features

 Like most games on Steam, you can earn some achievements while gathering your Halloween spoils.
 There are achievements for doing well in each mode and for increasing your abilities, but interestingly enough, there is no achievement for defeating the final boss or gathering all of the costume pieces.
-In a way, the lack of an achievement for the costumes is a good thing; since theres no way to control what youll find, its unlikely that your average player would stick around long enough to collect them all, even if the developers dangled an achievement like a carrot on a stick.
+In a way, the lack of an achievement for the costumes is a good thing; since there's no way to control what you'll find, it's unlikely that your average player would stick around long enough to collect them all, even if the developers dangled an achievement like a carrot on a stick.

-Also, if youre one of the people who enjoys Steam trading cards, you can earn a set of them in this game.
+Also, if you're one of the people who enjoys Steam trading cards, you can earn a set of them in this game.

 Occasional graphical bugs

-Sometimes when you start the game, its impossible to draw lines, and thus impossible to perform your slash.
+Sometimes when you start the game, it's impossible to draw lines, and thus impossible to perform your slash.
 This leaves you at the mercy of the monsters, and thus it leads to a fast game over.
-Opening and closing your backpack often fixes it, though Ive never been able to deliberately trigger this bug.
+Opening and closing your backpack often fixes it, though I've never been able to deliberately trigger this bug.
 Fortunately, you can check that things are working by performing the slash in the menu and fix it before going any further.

-The other bug Ive noticed is that if your health grows too high, the life meter no longer works.
-Instead, itll display 100% health at all times, even when youre on your last legs.
+The other bug I've noticed is that if your health grows too high, the life meter no longer works.
+Instead, it'll display 100% health at all times, even when you're on your last legs.
 Here, the solution is to swap out costume pieces for ones with lower health boosts.
-Granted, this is more of a problem once youve acquired some epic costumes and increased your own stats significantly, so youre not likely to run into it for a long time.
+Granted, this is more of a problem once you've acquired some epic costumes and increased your own stats significantly, so you're not likely to run into it for a long time.

 Based on grinding

-In order to progress through the game, youll need to gather a lot of candy and as many costume pieces as you can.
-To do this in a reasonable amount of time, youll need to clear the same levels over and over again.
+In order to progress through the game, you'll need to gather a lot of candy and as many costume pieces as you can.
+To do this in a reasonable amount of time, you'll need to clear the same levels over and over again.
 You could also try the Infinite game mode, but your survival there is more tied to your stats than the Story mode.
-Either way, youll need to grind quite a bit to raise your abilities enough to save Halloween.
+Either way, you'll need to grind quite a bit to raise your abilities enough to save Halloween.

 Concerns and Issues